Emergency loans: What they are and how to get one

 Personal loans

-Compared to some other types of loans, personal loans may have shorter repayment terms that can range from a few months to a few years.
-And since personal loans are generally a type of installment loan, they typically require regular payments to pay them off.
+Compared to some other types of loans, emergency personal loans may have shorter repayment terms that can range from a few months to a few years.
+And since personal loans are generally a type of installment loan, they typically require regular monthly payments to pay them off.

 Payday loans

-Payday loans are typically short-term loans meant to be repaid by a person’s next paycheck.
-They can have high interest rates.
+Payday loans are usually short-term loans meant to be repaid by a person’s next paycheck.
+They can have very high interest rates.
+If you don’t have the funds to cover the full loan amount when repayment is due, you may be subject to rollover fees, late fees and more.

 Credit checks aren’t usually required for payday loans, which may make it easier to get funds if you don’t have great credit.
-But these loans can come with a hefty price, with some lenders charging an annual percentage rate (APR) of nearly 400%, according to the Consumer Financial Protection Bureau (CFPB).
+But these loans can come with a hefty price, with some lenders charging an annual percentage rate (APR) of nearly 400%, according to the Consumer Financial Protection Bureau.
 For this reason, experts generally suggest you avoid payday loans entirely, if possible.

 Title loans